King Ludwig II rests in a crypt in Munich

 A large bronze statue between the two entrances shows the Archangel Michael fighting for the Faith and the killing of the Evil in the shape of a demon

-The interior represents the conquer of the Roman Catholicism in South Germany, especially Bavaria, during the Counter-Reformation.
-The heavily indented arch and side aisles, even the side chapels are designed as a triumphal arch of ancient times.
+The interior of St. Michael’s Church represents the triumph and consolidation of Roman Catholicism in Southern Germany, particularly in Bavaria, during the Counter-Reformation.
+The heavily indented arches and side aisles, along with the intricately designed side chapels, are all meant to evoke the grandeur of a triumphal arch from ancient times.

 St. Michael Munich, King Ludwig II burial place